wan-li-va/Microdonations/README.md

 ### Leaderboard
 Leaderboard shows the current top organizations, donaters, and task completers

-# Licensing Information:
+# Project Licensing Information:
 MIT License
 © 2020

 *Disclaimer*
 If you are a student who has found this repo, using code from this repo in another UVA CS class makes you liable for a potential Honor Offense

-# Included Libraries and APIs
+# Framework, Libraries, and APIs
+## Django Framework
+3-clause BSD
 ## jQuery
 MIT License
 ## Bootstrap